adourian/Clinical-Trial-Outcomes/README.md

 ![Model Architecture](https://github.com/user-attachments/assets/296275dd-f74e-451a-b090-4696400fc123)
 *Figure 4: Simplified diagram of the multi-modal neural network architecture used for outcome prediction.*

-#### Details of the Neural Network Architecture

-- **Separate Networks**: Each modality-specific neural network processes its corresponding feature type independently, allowing for specialized feature extraction.
-- **Concatenation and Integration**: The concatenated features from the separate networks are processed through a joint neural network to capture interactions between different types of data.
-- **Final Prediction Layer**: A dense layer provides the final probability of trial success, based on the integrated feature representations.

 This multi-modal approach enables the model to leverage the rich, complementary information provided by different feature types, enhancing its ability to predict clinical trial outcomes accurately.
 For detailed information about the neural network architecture, including the exact implementation and configuration of the networks, refer to the `clinical_trial_outcomes.ipynb` notebook in this repository.

 ## 📈 Results

 The model showed improved performance over baseline models and XGBoost.
-Its performance was also comparable to the more complex GNN-based HINT model, suggesting that integrating rich, multi-modal data contributes significantly to the model’s effectiveness.
+Its performance was also comparable to the more complex GNN-based [HINT](https://arxiv.org/abs/2102.04252) model, suggesting that integrating rich, multi-modal data contributes significantly to the model’s effectiveness.

 ![Model Accuracy](https://github.com/user-attachments/assets/b7b4795e-66f5-4ca8-8e57-79bda40e96bb)
 *Figure 5: Accuracy comparison of the multi-modal neural network against baseline models and XGBoost.*